 Identify the Psychographic Attributes of Your Target Group

 Once you identify your gap, you can identify the traits of people in your gap and target that group.
 I say traits because psychographic attributes are more powerful than demographic attributes.
 A good example of demographics being weaker than psychographics is “fifty” vs “thrifty”.
-A target group like “Fifty year olds” covers only one age group, but still has to cover different personalities and lifestyles.
+A target group like “Fifty-year-olds” covers only one age group but still has to cover different personalities and lifestyles.
 A target group like “Thrifty people” covers many age-groups, but unifies many diverse people based on their actions, opinions, interests and so on.

 If you were selling PowerPoint design services, your target group could be “People who want

-to develop low-cost, repeatable animated ads using software they already know.”.
+to develop low-cost, repeatable animated ads using the software they already know.”.
 This is only an example, and I wouldn’t recommend such a simplified target group.
 Only you will be able to articulate your target group, based on the market maturity and your position on the competitor quadrant.
 Once you have an idea of your target group’s psychographic attributes, go looking for them.
 This is the next big step in promoting your business, and the topic of an entirely different blog post.

 Tom Howell runs a small, successful agency which uses PowerPoint to create animations, apps and printed work for dozens of clients.